 Alexa for Apps supports the following types of deep links: Universal link, custom scheme, common scheme, Android custom intent, Android common intent, Android Package Manager app launch, and website link.

-A universal link is an HTTP or HTTPS URL that a customer can open on your mobile app when the app is available, or by a web browser, if the app isn't installed on the customer's phone.
+A universal link is an HTTP or HTTPS URL that a user can open on your mobile app when the app is available, or by a web browser, if the app isn't installed on the user's phone.

 A custom scheme is a link to functionality within your app.
 You must also provide the package name or app ID.